Can Dry Shampoo Cause Hair Loss?

 GRO Dry Shampoo Helps Combat Thinning Hair

 Not all dry shampoos are created equal.
-While some contain harsh ingredients like drying alcohols and benzene, which can be harmful to your health, the best dry shampoos are effective at reducing buildup and actually work to improve hair health — all without the use of harsh, damaging ingredients.
+While some contain harsh ingredients like drying alcohols can be harmful to your health, the best dry shampoos are effective at reducing buildup and actually work to improve hair health — all without the use of harsh, damaging ingredients.

-That's why GRO Dry Shampoo is safe, non-toxic, talc-free and benzene-free.
+That's why GRO Dry Shampoo is safe, non-toxic, and formulated without benzene.
 And it includes the same powerful phyto-active ingredients found in all of our other GRO products, which encourage thicker, fuller-looking hair!
 Check out these before-and-after photos.

 Regular Shampooing Is Important